aziontech/azion-samples/templates/prisma-accelerate/README.md

-# Turso Starter Kit
+# Prisma Accelerate

-The **Turso Starter Kit** accelerates the integration of a Turso database, created using Turso's [LibSQL SDK](https://turso.tech/libsql), into an edge function.
+The **Prisma Accelerate** accelerates the integration of a database, created using [Prisma ORM Accelerate](https://www.prisma.io/docs/accelerate/getting-started), into an edge function.
 It also provides an interface to easily create, update, and delete items in your database.

 This repository is an example of the new GitHub repository created during the deployment.
-For a more detailed step-by-step to deploy this template through Azion's platform, check the [How to integrate a Turso database with Azion using a template](https://www.azion.com/en/documentation/products/guides/turso-starter-kit/) guide.
+For a more detailed step-by-step to deploy this template through Azion's platform, check the [How to integrate a Prisma ORM with Azion using a template](https://www.azion.com/en/documentation/products/guides/prisma-accelerate/) guide.

-This template uses LibSQL `0.5.3`.
+This template uses Prisma `5.15.1`.

 ---